 Top Tip

 Living so close to the water it’s important to know whether your nanny can swim.
-Fitness Connection offers swim lessons for nannies and caregivers.
+Thrive Fit and Fitness Connection offers swim lessons for nannies and caregivers.
 Read more on Swim Safety.